In the US, it is required to have a physician to support you in order to have this test.

 Aperiomics typically requires a clinician be involved in the collection and ordering of our testing.
 This allows for the proper documentation for potential insurance reimbursement, as well as allowing for proper interpretation of results for the patient.

-Yes.
+Yes!
 All known forms of Lyme and tick-bourne diseases are in the Aperiomics Microbial Database.
 Since Lyme Disease is very cryptic and likes to hide itself in various parts of the body, we recommend collection of blood, swab, urine and fecal samples to best chance of capturing the pathogen in the collection kits.
-If the pathogens are not in a kit, we won’t be able to find it!

-In some cases, if there is not a clear, single site of infection, we will request that multiple samples be collected and tested.
-We cannot identify the microorganism(s) causing infection unless it is physically collected in the samples.
-Thus, we will request multiple sample to ensure the best possible results.
+In some cases, if there is not a clear, single site of infection (or symptom), we will request that multiple samples be collected and tested.
+In this case, we will request multiple sample to ensure the best possible results.

 When collected as instructed, samples are rendered non-infectious and stable at ambient temperatures for up to 30 days.
-The supplies shipping materials will return your sample next-day, and thus no special concerns are needed when shipping your samples back to Aperiomics.
+The supplied shipping materials will return the sample next-day, and thus no special concerns are needed when shipping samples back to Aperiomics.

-For us to get the best possible sample, it is typically recommended that all anti-infective treatments be stopped 3 days prior to sample collection.
-This should be discussed with your healthcare provider.
-All anti-infective treatments should be listed on your requisition form.
+For us to get the best possible sample, it is typically recommended that all anti-infective treatments (antifungals, antiparasitics, antibiotics) be stopped 3 days prior to sample collection.
+This should be discussed with a healthcare provider.

-No. Our specialized collection kits contain a solution that renders your samples non-infections and keeps the genetic material that we need intact for up to 30 days at room temperature.
+No. Our specialized collection kits contain a solution that renders samples non-infectious and keeps the genetic material that we need intact for up to 30 days at room temperature.
 Combined with our supplied packing materials, it also makes it safe for shipping… so no need to worry.

-Your physician should be able to tell you which kit or kits you’ll need to help identify the pathogens causing your illness.
+Physicians should be able to tell patients which kit or kits they’ll need to help identify the pathogens causing your illness.
 While a single kit may be needed, in some instances patients may require additional kits (blood, swab, urine, fecal, tissue or semen) to capture the pathogens at the suspected source of the infection.
-We won’t be able to give the best information if the microbes causing the issue aren’t collected in the kit!

 Most labs test for just one or a handful of pathogens at a time.
+Others are only focuse on one aspect like bacteria.
 Aperiomics tests for ALL known pathogens at once!
-This is the most comprehensive testing available in the world and your best option for identifying chronic or cryptic infections.
+This is the most comprehensive testing available on the market and one of the best options for identifying chronic or cryptic infections.